 Marvel was at the brink of bankruptcy when they decided to do their first Avengers related superhero movie in 2007-08.
-They were financially compromised and had to sell rights to few of their superhero characters to stay afloat.
-They led MCU campaign with “Iron Man” a stand alone superhero movie which, if we are being honest was not the coolest superhero in the comics.
-However, this test to gauge the audience’s acceptance paid off huge dividends as it turned out to be a crowd pleaser and gave MCU the best possible launchpad for success.
+They were financially compromised and had to sell rights to a few of their superhero characters to stay afloat.
+They led MCU campaign with “Iron Man” a stand-alone superhero movie which, if we are being honest was not the coolest superhero in the comics.
+However, this test to gauge the audience’s acceptance paid off huge dividends as it turned out to be a crowd-pleaser and gave MCU the best possible launchpad for success.

 In Software development, professionals have a tendency to overthink or try to conceptualize the entire solution at the beginning, which doesn’t allow them to start building, but rather causes them to spend countless hours on business analysis and planning.
 It is also not easy for companies “especially startups”, to pursue huge capital intensive projects.
 An example that comes to mind is Open Distributed Energy Management (OpenDEM), whose project team faced a similar roadblock and successfully overcame it with an approach similar to what MCU used.

 OpenDEM started with a vision of harnessing solar energy, utilizing smart grids and building sensor equipment for efficient energy usage.
 The project was ambitious, capital intensive and had ways to go before it caught the upswing.
 The fact that it was competing with the likes of Nest didn’t make it any easier.
 However, OpenDEM started by signing up to build an energy monitoring app and dashboards for the energy management systems of Historic Green village.
 This relatively small project put them on the map and was very well received and recognized by the industry peers earning them projects with Sweden based GLAVA and American company SunSpec.
 Now they are on their way, steadily moving towards their vision of solar energy and smart grids.